3kh0/ext-remover/README.md

     Set every box there to the following ip:
     ```158.101.114.159``` (Hosted by The Greatest Giant#0110)
     Navigate to <a href="https://chrome.google.com/webstorex">https://chrome.google.com/webstorex</a> and click on that bookmark.
 Flip the switches on the extentions you want to disable.

+Please use this only when you have permisson, I (3kh0) do not condone the use of this exploit for illegal purposes!
 </details>

 <details>